Riley-Py/UWaterloo-Work/MSE 211/Week 7/Readings/How Nokia Lost the Smartphone Battle.md

 	- MM complies
 - When problems arose, MM didn't inform TM of delays/missing product features due to fear of TM reaction
 	- Remained silent/filtered information
+## Assessment Gap

+### TM Over-Optimistic Capability Perception
+- TM relied on reports by MM to stay updated on speed of development of OS software
+	- Due to MM being over-optimistic, though, TM thought that Nokia were quite capable
+- TM emotional states might have influenced how they interpreted signals from MM
+- Due to having a perception of capability development being greater than it was, TM pressured MM to work faster due to external fear of competition
+- Cycle developed
+	- Pressure from TM hurt long-term OS software development by forcing MM to take short cuts
+	- Amplified MM internal fear
+	- Made MM submit over-optimistic reports
+	- Maintained TM over-optimistic perception

+### TM Low Tech Competence
 -